The US Tennis Association can do more to prevent abuse such as sexual misconduct, a review says

 An outside review of the U.S. Tennis Association's safeguarding system offered 19 specific recommendations for how the group that oversees the sport in the country and runs the U.S. Open Grand Slam tournament can do more to protect players from abuse such as sexual misconduct.

-A 62-page report written by two lawyers — Mary Beth Hogan and David O'Neil of Washington, D.C.-based firm Debevoise & Plimpton — was presented to the USTA Board of Directors last week and made public Thursday.
+A 62-page report written by two lawyers — Mary Beth Hogan and David O'Neil of New York-headquartered firm Debevoise & Plimpton — was presented to the USTA Board of Directors last week and made public Thursday.

 “The USTA complies with all of the requirements of the U.S. Center for SafeSport, and in several respects has policies and procedures that are more protective than the Center’s requirements. … We did, however, identify several ways to increase player safety that the USTA should consider adopting,” Hogan and O'Neil wrote.

-Note: This story clarifies that Debevoise & Plimpton is headquartered in New York.